mle86/php-enum/doc/Enum_Inheritance.md

 - `EngineType::validate()` is likewise nonfunctional on raw values.
 - There are no automatic checks in place to ensure that the various `EngineType` subclass values do not accidentally overlap.
-  (While there are no checks like that in our [AbstractEnum] base class either, having all constants in a single class at least makes mistakes like that easier to find.)
+  (While there are no checks like that in our [AbstractEnum] base class either, having all constants in a single class at least makes mistakes like that easier to spot.)